Laser for Facial & Spider Veins

 Laser Therapy is very effective for treating spider veins on the face or any other area where the damaged veins are close to the surface of the skin.
 A doctor treats the facial spider veins with a laser, and the heat of the laser damages the vein, causing it to scar and preventing blood from entering it in the future.

-Little recovery time is usually needed with Laster Therapy for spider vein removal.
+Little recovery time is usually needed with Laser Therapy for spider vein removal.
 This treatment treats surface veins.
 If you have deeper veins, Sclerotherapy may be a better option.

 How does the laser treatment work?

 The laser creates a beam of high-intensity light that penetrates deeply into skin tissue, where it delivers a controlled amount of targeted therapeutic heat.
-Candela’s patented Dynamic Cooling Devise™ (DCD™) technology protects the upper layers of your skin with a cooling burst of cryogen.
-Together, the long-pulse laser and DCD or air cooling offer optimal treatment with minimal side effects.
+Skintel® Melanin Reader™ technology measures the skin’s melanin index during each treatment and safely determines the ideal settings and ensures effective results.
+Together, the non-ablative laser and melanin reader offer optimal treatment with minimal side effects.

 What can I expect during treatment?